 The process takes longer than using carbs as fuel because fewer sources are available.
 But eventually, all the glycogen stores are depleted, and the liver begins producing ketones that can enter the bloodstream.
 These ketone bodies serve as alternative fuels for brain cells and muscles.
 They also help reduce hunger pangs since they act as natural appetite suppressants.

 Different types of IF

 Some people prefer skipping one meal daily, whereas others eat three small meals instead.
 There are pros and cons to both approaches.
 Some studies show that consuming smaller meals leads to greater satiety and better blood sugar control.
 Others suggest that larger meals lead to increased metabolism and improved overall health.

 Regardless of what type of IF you follow, keep track of everything you consume.
 That way, you won’t miss anything important.
 Also, remember to drink plenty of fluids.
 Water helps flush toxins through our system and keeps us hydrated.
 And lastly, avoid alcohol consumption.
 Alcohol slows down digestion and interferes with nutrient absorption.

 There are three different types of Intermittent Fasting:

 This involves restricting caloric intake to specific hours per day.
 For example, people who practice TRF might eat between 8 am8 am and 4 pm every day.
 Their daily calorie consumption would be around 500 kcal less than they usually consume during these periods.

 Alternate Day Fasting

 ADF is similar to TRF, except instead of limiting one’s overall calories, individuals follow a pattern of alternate days with no food consumed.
 On non-fasting days, participants typically consume about 75% of regular meals.

-In this type of IF regimen, people skip breakfast and lunch but eat five small meals over the day.
+In this IF regimen, people skip breakfast and lunch but eat five small meals daily.
 Each meal consists of roughly 200-300 calories.